-The latest data comes from the Centers for Disease Control and Prevention.
-Researchers used data from the 2007 and 2009 North Carolina COPD Behavioral Risk Factor Surveillance System (BRFSS) survey to assess the level of care people with COPD received.
+The latest data come from the CDC.
+Researchers used data from the 2007 and 2009 North Carolina COPD Behavioral Risk Factor Surveillance System (BRFSS) survey to assess the level of care patients with COPD received.
 They found that just 43% of respondents with COPD said they’d seen a doctor in the past 12 months, while 15% had visited the emergency department (ED) or been admitted to the hospital for COPD symptoms.1

 As the researchers wrote: “These results indicate that many adults with COPD might not have had adequate diagnostic spirometry, and many who might benefit from daily medications, such as long-acting bronchodilators and inhaled corticosteroids, are not taking them.”

-• Despite recommendations that spirometry be used as a component of diagnosis, just 59% of those 18 to 44 had had received one in 2007 for their diagnosis, although that number improved in 2009 to 71%.
-This was much higher (92%) among older people diagnosed with COPD.
+• Despite recommendations that spirometry be used as a component of diagnosis, just 59% of those 18 to 44 had had received this test in 2007 for their diagnosis, although that number improved in 2009 to 71%.
+This was much higher (92%) among older people in whom COPD was diagnosed.
 While spirometry should also be used to track COPD progression, just 39% of patients who were not receiving COPD medication had undergone a breathing test in the past year.

-• In 2009, nearly a third of patients (70% of those who had been seen in the ED and 38% of those who had been hospitalized) said they’d been prescribed prednisone.
+• In 2009, nearly a third of patients (70% of those who had been seen in the ED and 38% of those who had been hospitalized) said that prednisone had been prescribed for them.
 The drug is recommended only during extreme COPD exacerbations, not for routine therapy.
 2

 This study confirms other evidence of undertreatment in COPD.
-A study by Make et al published in January identified similar problems in 19 health plans involving 42,565 patients with commercial insurance and 8,507 Medicare patients.
-Seventy-one percent of Medicare patients, and 66% of commercially insured patients, had not been prescribed any maintenance therapy.
-Even patients with severe COPD were undertreated, with 59% of commercially insured and 69% of Medicare patients not prescribed any maintenance therapy.
+A study by Make et al3 published in January 2012 identified similar problems in 19 health plans involving 42,565 patients with commercial insurance and 8507 Medicare patients.
+Maintenance therapy had not been prescribed for 71% of Medicare patients and 66% of commercially insured patients.
+Even patients with severe COPD were undertreated; maintenance therapy had not been prescribed for 59% of commercially insured and 69% of Medicare patients.
 In addition, few smokers had received any smoking cessation interventions, and less than a quarter (16.6% commercial and 23.5% Medicare) had received a flu shot.3

 Other studies find that up to half of primary care physicians are not familiar with COPD guidelines.4